-No continuous quantitative variation is given in the experiment - meaning that magnitude conceived as an "orderly series proceeding by infinitesimal graduation" is a concept, not a sensitive intuition.
-The quantity must therefore be considered as a conceptual form.
-From all this it follows that the logical object "quantity" has existence for the knowing subject only as extensional magnitude, association of dicible attributes by means of the vocabulary and the syntax that regulate the representation/multiplicity.
+According to OK the logical object "quantity" has existence for the knowing subject only as extensional magnitude, association of attributes dicible by means of the vocabulary and the syntax that regulate the representation/multiplicity.

-For the subject, to evoke the existence per se of a quantity (and of any being) is therefore nonsense.
+For the subject, to evoke the existence per se of a quantity (and of any object) is therefore nonsense.
 This is true concerning the space and time of our representations.